“It’s not fair!” This cry is not just for toddlers and politicians.

-I recently shared a case study in Grant Management Boot Camp about a grant recipient that had $4.85 million in costs questioned for what may seem like administrative “red-tape.”
+I shared a case study in Grant Management Boot Camp about a grant recipient that had $4.85 million in costs questioned for what may seem like administrative “red tape.”

-The key mistakes the local government made included:
+The critical mistakes the local government made included:

-- Missing affirmative steps that ensure the use of small and minority firms, women’s business enterprises, when possible
+- Missing affirmative steps that ensure the use of small and minority firms and women’s business enterprises, when possible

 - Didn’t perform a cost or price analysis as required